BriteSnow/jomni/README.md

-## Jomni: an Object Mapper micro-lib for Java 8
+## Jomni: an Object Mapper for Java 8

 ```java
 // build the immutable and threadsafe JomniMapper